 3. Slide the tortilla back into the pan so that the uncooked side is now on the bottom.
 Cook for another minute or so and then slide back onto the plate.
 Allow it to cool for a few minutes.
 It will continue to cook so that it’s firm all the way through.

 Sheree’s handy hints

 1. It’s all about the eggs so do use large fresh organic ones, you really can taste the difference.

 2. Be creative with your fillings and toppings.
 Use whatever you find lying around in the fridge which you know goes well together.

 3. Don’t be afraid to experiment.
 One of my favourite breakfast omelettes is plain but with a teaspoonful of runny organic honey which I mix into the eggs.
 Try it, it’s delicious.

-4. Frittatas and tortillas can both be eaten cold and will happily sit in the fridge for a day or two.
+4. Frittatas and tortillas can both be eaten at room temperature or cold and will happily sit in the fridge for a day or two.